 This would take away the current burden on the taxpayer, whilst bringing an attractive return annually for the community.
 Long term it would not become a further “white elephant” or burden on the council and the residents of SLDC.

-Restoring the building as a pool and opening it as a Lido along with the other proposals within the plan, would revitalise the area, creating new jobs and boosting business in the area, revitalising Grange.
+Restoring the building as a pool and opening it as a Lido along with the other proposals within the plan, creating new jobs and boosting business in the area, revitalising Grange.
 It would result in a fantastic tourist attraction, a focal point for the community to be proud of, whilst also being an excellent health and wellbeing facility for both residents and visitors alike.